philipdev/stateflow/README.md

 <a name="module_stateflow..State#installTimeout"></a>
 ###state.installTimeout(timeout, handler)
 Install a state timeout handler, an active timeout is automatically cancelled before going to the next state.
+If handler is omitted then the last handler after cancelTimeout() will be reset also the last timeout time will be reset if omitted and available.

 **Params**